Upcoming Drives

 What do you do with the collected religious material?

 The collected religious material holds significant sentimental value.
 To honor this, we invite Guruji to perform a formal Uttar Puja for all the gathered items.
-Following the puja, the material is sent to a recycling center or for reuse.
+Following the puja, the material is sent to a segregation center or for reuse.

 Why are you charging us?